 - those fully vaccinated against COVID-19: i.e., two weeks after the second dose in a two-dose vaccine series (e.g., Pfizer, Moderna) or two weeks after a single-dose vaccine (e.g., Johnson & Johnson).

-- When possible, test for COVID-19 prior to competition within 72 hours of play If receiving a PRC test or within 24 hours of play If receiving an antigen test.
+- When possible, participants should receive a negative test for COVID-19 prior to competition within 72 hours of play if receiving a PCR test or within 24 hours of play if receiving an antigen test.